Code-Institute-Submissions/majkenskitchen/README.md

 - As a potential new customer, I want to be able to easily navigate the site regardless of the type of device I use.
     - The website has been tested on a number of different devices to ensure that navigation and all links work.
-    - Tests have been performed on a laptop, a laptop with larger screen and various smartphones where both Android and iPhone are included.
+    - Tests have been performed on a laptop, a laptop with a larger screen connected and various smartphones including both Android and iPhone devices.
     - Chrome Developer Tools have also been used to test the site's behaviour on different screen sizes.

 ### Testing User Stories For Existing Customers